Colophon - how this site is currently built

 Build

 I use Microsoft Visual Studio Code to write my code because it is free and it has a terminal integrated allowing me to quickly, and easily (that important as I am not a Git pro), build the site and even run a local server to view what I am building.
-VS Code also has Git built in again allowing me to press a button to create a Commit (snapshot) and Syncronise those pages with my private Github repro.
+VS Code also has Git built in again allowing me to press a button to create a Commit (snapshot) and Synchronise those pages with my private Github repo.

 Hosting